Cornell Theses

 ProQuest Dissertations and Theses

-According to ProQuest, coverage begins with 1637.
-With more than 2.4 million entries, ProQuest Dissertations and Theses Global is the starting point for finding citations to doctoral dissertations and master’s theses.
-Dissertations published from 1980 forward include 350-word abstracts written by the author.
-Master’s theses published from 1988 forward include 150-word abstracts.
-UMI also offers over 1.8 million titles for purchase in microfilm or paper formats.
-The full text of more than 930,000 are available in PDF format for immediate free download.
+According to ProQuest, coverage begins with 1606.
+With more than 6 million entries, ProQuest Dissertations and Theses Global is the starting point for finding citations to doctoral dissertations and master’s theses.
+The full text of more than 3.6 million are available for immediate use.
 Use Interlibrary Loan for the titles not available as full text online.

 Foreign Dissertations at the Center for Research Libraries

 To search for titles and verify holdings of dissertations at the Center for Research Libraries (CRL), use the CRL catalog.
-CRL seeks to provide comprehensive access to doctoral dissertations submitted to institutions outside the U. S. and Canada (currently more than 750,000 titles).
+CRL seeks to provide comprehensive access to doctoral dissertations submitted to institutions outside the U. S. and Canada (currently more than 800,000 titles).
 One hundred European universities maintain exchange or deposit agreements with CRL.
 Russian dissertation abstracts in the social sciences are obtained on microfiche from INION.
-More detailed information about CRL’s dissertation holdings.

 Please see our resource guide on dissertations and theses for additional resources and support.